vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

   - `MMDDYEAR` is the month, day, and year
   - `Repro_of_issue` is the name of the issue you're trying to reproduce

-**Tip**
+> [!TIP]

-If you have a working system, you might want to get a sample log to compare.
+> If you have a working system, you might want to get a sample log to compare.

 1. Zip the `.pml` file and submit it to Microsoft support.